Compressible fluids and active potentials: Introduction

 where \begin{itemize} \item $h$ and $u$ represent respectively the neck radius and velocity of the jet, \item $\gamma>0$ is the surface tension coefficient, \item $\nu>0$ is the kinematic viscosity, \item $g>0$ is gravity. \end{itemize} These equations arise as a reduction of the axisymmetric incompressible Navier-Stokes equations in two spatial dimensions governing a thin liquid thread with a moving boundary.
 Via the change of variables $\rho=h^2$, equations \eqref{jet:h}-\eqref{jet:v} become equations \eqref{eq:mass}-\eqref{eq:mom} with

 Note that here the ``pressure" that appears is non-positive in contrast with the Navier-Stokes descriptions.

 In all the settings above, the one-dimensional equations \eqref{eq:mass}--\eqref{eq:initv} are approximate models of the underlying physical processes, whose quality may vary depending on the situation.
-In fact, although multi-dimensional analogues of \eqref{eq:mass}--\eqref{eq:initv} have been extensively employed in astrophysics \cite{Kritsuk07,Kritsuk13}, they are not known to arise as an effective description by a controlled hydrodynamic limit and they have the defect that total energy is not conserved.
-This makes their interpretation as descriptions of dissipative molecular fluids evolving as nearly isolated systems dubious and must be considered as inherently approximate.
+As models for dissipative molecular fluids, they are not known to arise as an effective description by a controlled hydrodynamic limit and do not conserve total energy.
+See Section A and Appendix B of \cite{ED18} for an extended discussion.
 Of course, they could be valid descriptions of fluid systems in other situations than these, as is the case of the shallow water and slender jet.
 Moreover, J. Eggers has argued that the slender jet equations described above become an exact description asymptotically close to drop pinch--off, justifying the use of the model \eqref{jet:h}, \eqref{jet:v} in that context.

 Four theorems are proved.
 The first result, Theorem \ref{theo:cont}, provides a blowup criterion for equations \eqref{eq:mass}--\eqref{eq:initv} with a wide range of constitutive pressure and viscosity laws \eqref{EOS}.
 In what follows, we denote by $\T$ the interval $(0, 1]$ with periodic boundary conditions.